organix/uFork/design.md

 The mapping to lambda-calculus is fairly direct.
 _Constants_ (any object that evaluates to itself) are obvious.
 _Symbols_ normally represent _variables_,
-although unevaluated they represent unique values.
+although unevaluated they represent unique (constant) values.
 _Pairs_ normally represent function-application, where the head is the functional-abstraction to be applied and the tail is the parameters to the function.